muellerberndt/obfuscation-metrics/README.md

 - Result in a measurable increase in one or more properties, such as algorithmic complexity added and compression distance to the original binary;

-- Add both static and dynamic complexity (i.e., affect both the binary and instruction trace).
+- Add both static and dynamic complexity (i.e., affect both the binary file(s) and instruction trace).

 Such transformations also have the following properties: